 What is reality?
 This is a question historians and philosophers can ask together.
 Let me use it to ponder the story under review, in which immanence is retrieved from secularization as a history in its own right, one whose telling will uncover resources for thinking in the present.
 This is a history on the more mobile end of the spectrum.
 But unlike secularization, there might be real stakes and risks here, both popular and scholarly.
-The tone is not only one of, Look what we might do with Western theological thinking on the wane.
-If only it was on the wane, or was not.
-It is also, Did you not realize there has been another story all along?
+The tone is not only one of Look what we might do with Western theological thinking on the wane.
+It is also, there has been another story all along.
 Nietzsche knew it, though he was no born-again pagan.
-Leo Strauss knew it, Augustine knew it, Baruch Spinoza knew it, and so on: choose your own adventure.
-Knew what?
+Leo Strauss knew it, Augustine knew it, Spinoza knew it, and so on: choose your own adventure.

 But here I swerve.
 Spinoza was not that Jew.

 I want to tell another story than the other story.
 Let me re-envision the stakes.

 There is a historical-philosophical layering of the very question here.
 Why immanence?
 It is not just a matter of position y as opposed to position x: immanence versus metaphysics, theology, religion.
 It is that a history of religion is precisely what releases the mobility of stories.
 It is the story of stories.
 Immanence might then name the second of these, one story among others.
 It also makes a bid for the first: the story in which there are stories.
 Why immanence?
 It would be because it gives us all the things and all the stories; it gives us reality.
 Religion may abide, but this other story of immanence would get back behind it—as a particular story and as mobility as such.